Faculty News

 Clockwise left to right: Dr. Banthia meets with representatives from DBT and DST, the location of Varanasi on the Ganges river, the river rejuvination scoping workshop held in Varanasi (Prime Minister Narendra Modi’s riding).
 Organization led by UBC Civil Engineering Professor taps into National River Ganges Rejuvenation The Ganges River is a lifeline for over […]

-Civil Engineering Alumni Celebrated with Dean’s Medal of Distinction
+Civil Engineering Alumni Celebrated with Medal of Distinction

 Peter Taylor and Michael Jacobs to be honoured at 2018 Applied Science Celebration Peter Taylor and Michael Jacobs will be recognized on Thursday, April 12th for their contributions to civil engineering in BC and to the Department at UBC.
 Starting in 2015, the Dean’s Medal of Distinction was created to celebrate the 100 year history […]

-Dr. Nemy Banthia Interviewed on Global National about the Florida Bridge Collapse
+Dr. Nemy Banthia Interviewed about Florida Bridge Collapse

 Civil Engineering professor Dr. Nemkumar (Nemy) Banthia was interviewed by Global National about the March 15th pedestrian bridge collapse in South Florida that killed six people, and the safety of Accelerated Bridge Construction techniques.
 Watch the interview here (starts at 2:44).